Galleries

 • New (unfinished) exhaust

-The project is not 100% complete and various smaller items will still need to be located by the buyer.
+The project is not 100% complete and various smaller items will still need to be located.

 We have tried to photograph the parts fully here but as we are offering a single viewing day on Sunday November 23rd 2014, we highly recommend that serious purchasers or their agent, come to look this over.